Westwood, Massachusetts: Public schools

 Westwood has one public middle school, Thurston Middle School, named after Edmund W. Thurston.
-Westwood High School, the only high school in Westwood, serves the Westwood area.
+Westwood High School, the only public high school in Westwood, serves the Westwood area.

 Westwood High School was rebuilt in 2005, and the old school, built in 1957, was demolished.
 The gymnasium and swimming facility from the old school were refurbished and are part of the new high school campus.
 The school facilities also include a multi-use artificial turf field (named after former Westwood High School principal and teacher Charles Flahive) with a synthetic track, both of which are open to the public.

 Private schools

 Westwood is home to Xaverian Brothers High School, an all-boys Catholic prep school and the Westwood Montessori School, a preschool.